demisto/content/Packs/CarbonBlackDefense/Integrations/CarbonBlackLiveResponseCloud/README.md

 ### cbd-lr-kill
 ***
-Terminate a process on the remote machine
+Terminates a process on the remote machine

 #### Base Command